huynguyen1989/me/_posts/2024-09-04-Rock-Paper-Scissor-Assignment.md

   alt: The Rules of Rock Paper Scissors Lizard Spock.
 ---
 <!-- POST-ID-1 -->
-# A Developer's Challenge
+# A Developer's Challenge[^footnote]
 {: .mt-4 .mb-0 }

 The classic game of Rock Paper Scissors has been a staple of playgrounds and social gatherings for generations.
 However, in 2005, The Big Bang Theory's Raj Koothrappali and Sheldon Cooper introduced a new twist to the game: Rock Paper Scissors Lizard Spock.
 This expanded version of the game adds two new hand signals, "Lizard" and "Spock," and a new set of rules to govern their interactions.

 As a developer, you may be wondering how to tackle this problem and create a program that can play Rock Paper Scissors Lizard Spock.
-In this article, we'll explore the rules of the game, discuss possible approaches to solving the problem, and provide a sample implementation in Python | Javascript.
+In this article, we'll explore the rules of the game, discuss possible approaches to solving the problem, and provide a sample implementation in Typescript.

 The interview assignment focuses on resolving the problem of determining the winner using various methods, and delves deep into: coding skills, code patterns, live coding, and problem-solving approaches